-Together with our network partners, we had established a network of over 700 Viomi offline experience stores, including those in operation or under renovation, as of March 31, 2018.
+Together with our network partners, we had established a network of approximately 700 Viomi offline experience stores, the majority of which were stand-alone stores, as of June 30, 2018.

 Below are pictures of a Viomi offline experience store.

 Scenario-driven presentation and bundled sales